The Roman god of fire and metalworking who was known to the Greeks as Hephaestus. He was also a consort of Venus.

 Resuming her coaling operations with the Atlantic Fleet, Vulcan ranged from Portsmouth, N.H., to Guantanamo Bay, Cuba, and from Melville, R.I., to Vera Cruz, Mexico.
 In addition to carrying coal, she also transported stores and ordnance supplies for the Atlantic Fleet Cruiser Squadron.

-After returning to New York on 30 April, Vulcan was decommissioned at the Norfolk Navy Yard on 20 July.
-Following almost two years in reserve, the collier was struck from the Navy list on 26 April 1923.
-She was sold to N. Block and Co., of Norfolk, on 12 December 1923.
+After returning to New York on 30 April 1921, Vulcan proceeded to Norfolk, where she was decommissioned at the Norfolk Navy Yard on 20 July.
+Following almost two years in reserve, the collier was stricken from the Navy Register on 26 April 1923.
+She was sold to N. Block & Co., of Norfolk, on 12 December 1923.